SRJC BearFacts eNewsletter - 08.18.19 Publication

 This nondiscrimination policy covers admission, access and treatment in District programs and activities - including

 but not limited to academic admissions, financial aid, educational services and athletics - and application for District employment.

-BearFacts Student eNewsletter is a publication from the office of Student Affairs & Engagement Programs.
+BearFacts Student eNewsletter is a publication from the office of Student Life, Equity & Engagement Programs.

 The purpose of the BearFacts bulletin is to provide students with information about SRJC activities, engagement opportunities, and important deadlines